 Q: Tell us a bit more about your current role with Colliers.
 What do you find most fulfilling about it?

-I am the Head of Engineering, Facilities Management and Sustainability within the Real Estate Management team.
+I am the Head of Technical Services and Operations within the Real Estate Management team.
 My role entails working with clients, property managers and facility managers to identify and implement operational improvements, technical solutions, risk mitigation processes and value opportunities such as new services offerings.

 I consider myself extremely fortunate to be able to work with multiple teams and clients across multiple asset classes and services to bring about positive change in Colliers’ service delivery and technical capability.
 The challenges requiring solutions are varied each day, which leads to a rewarding and interesting working environment.